tarasmatsyk/tarasmatsyk.com/content/posts/3-how-to-custom-email-address.md

 tarasservice86@gmail.com or taras@thebestservice.com?
 See, its simple, if you want to look professional you need to invest in brand, no matter what kind of brand it is.

 ### So what are the options available for small business or indie makers?
-I am focusing on small business, indie makers or solo engineers because that's the area I am most familair with.
+I am focusing on small business, indie makers or solo engineers because that's the area I am most familiar with.
-We can go and look at services for 50+ people, the truth is, most of desicion here depends on:
+We can go and look at services for 50+ people, the truth is, most of the decision here depends on:

 - your social network (if I have a discount in outlook, google will not be my choice, sounds logical?)
 - your pocket
-- your willines to save time
+- your willingness to save time

 Ok, back to the business, the most popular alternatives I've seen are: **G-Suite**, **FastMail**, **Zoho** or even a **ProtonMail**.
 I have one more option which I got being a part of IndieHackers and it will be covered later.